 - Decline in number and size of droppings (feces)

-- depression and lethargy
+- Depression and lethargy

 Without meeting their required dietary intake, the rabbit’s body starts to use excessive amounts of fat to compensate.

-While any rabbit can develop pregnancy taxaemia, obese rabbits are more at risk.
+While any rabbit can develop pregnancy toxemia, obese rabbits are more at risk.

 - Sudden death

 - Difficulty breathing

 What happens if rabbits don’t get enough exercise?

 Rabbits that are not exercising will develop health problems like:

 - Obesity.
 Rabbits that are not exercising and being fed the wrong diet can develop obesity.
 Obesity in rabbits can lead to more serious conditions like hepatic lipidosis and pregnancy toxaemia.